Trip Dates: July 15, 2025 & May 28, 2026

 Spouse Wall is sloping rock face located on the lower flank of Mt.
 Garfield in the Middle Fork Snoqualmie River Valley northeast of North Bend.
 It can be reached from the Garfield Ledges Trailhead parking lot by a ¾-mile hike on a combination of formal trail and rough climber’s path.
 The rock consists of a solid, grippy, well-textured, volcanic material—probably a lightly metamorphosed andesite.

 I had never heard of Spouse Wall until my friend Blaine invited me on a visit to the crag in 2025.
 According to Mountain Project, five multi-pitch sport routes were established here between 2021 and 2026.
 What caught our interest was two adjacent five-pitch sport routes named after a fungus and mold: Fusarium and Aspergillus.
 Both are rated at Class 5.8 on Mountain Project, but these ratings might eventually be altered by a greater consensus of climbers.
+A four-pitch sport route, provisionally called Right Mid Wall, was added later; it is rated at Class 5.6.

 The Approach